-Provide tools or expertise regarding alternative solutions in non-combustible projects, e.g. symposium on alternative solutions.
-Leverage learnings from early adopters (i.e. 2020 Building Code change to allow for 12-storey mass timber construction) to address barriers and share tested solutions to facilitate rapid adoption Provide details of the business case for working with mass timber as compared with other materials with examples in residential, commercial, and industrial application, circular economy.
-Engineers Architects Deliver content (including but not limited to drawings, lessons learned, guides etc.) for multiplatform dissemination (i.e. web-based, seminars, events etc.) on B.C. secondary wood products (including, but not limited to, doors, windows, mouldings, joinery, engineered wood products and prefabricated solutions) Understand supply and properties of B.C. secondary wood products Educational institutions- post secondary Ministry of Advanced Education Education institutions- secondary Ministry of Education Develop and promote career pathways; deliver training programs geared to: Secondary wood product manufacturing (non-structural) Manufacturing of engineered structural wood product, with emphasis on specialty skilled trades, CNC operation and BIM All aspects of wood design and construction, including basic digital literacy Transferability of complimentary trades (i.e. steel installers) to the continuum of skilled trades required for mass timber/hybrid mass timber design and construction Develop employee recruitment and development opportunities by leveraging co-op and/or internship student work placements for company-specific projects.
-Institutions develop and offer materials on careers in wood product manufacturing and construction to raise awareness, improve attraction and improve retention
+Audiences Educational institutions Priority activities Incorporate the use of wood in mass-timber and wood-hybrid building systems into curricula of architect, engineer and technologist students, including interactive design/build workshops Support broader education and adoption of priority practices and trending issues (see in above table) Develop and promote career pathways; deliver skills development and training programs, including institutions, districts and Indigenous communities to assemble and install wood infrastructure geared to: Secondary wood product manufacturing (non-structural) Manufacturing of engineered structural wood product, with emphasis on specialty skilled trades, CNC operation and BIM All aspects of wood design and construction, including basic digital literacy Transferability of complimentary trades (i.e., steel installers) to the continuum of skilled trades required for mass timber/hybrid mass timber design and construction Develop employee recruitment and development opportunities by leveraging co-op and/or internship student work placements for company-specific projects.
+Desired outcome Professors and trainers are equipped to teach undergraduate, graduate and continuing education courses on wood engineering and design and the role of digital technology.
+Institutions develop and offer materials on careers in wood product manufacturing and construction to raise awareness, improve attraction and retention.

-4.2.4 MARKETING, PROMOTION AND OUTREACH
+4.4 MARKETING, PROMOTION & OUTREACH